Arogyadham Ayurveda Treatment Center

 Unlike other stress-reducing practices, yoga allows you to reduce not only the symptoms of stress but also to be aware of the causes that cause it.
 Through the practice of yoga, our body releases accumulated tensions and reaches a great state of relaxation.
 So, this influences our central nervous system as well as the circulatory, digestive and respiratory.

 We are automated beings that contemplate life always from the same prism.
-Our reactions and attitudes do not change since we are submerge in numerous cultural, social, educational, etc. Constraints that limit our freedom of development.
+Our reactions and attitudes do not change since we are submerged in numerous cultural, social, educational, etc. Constraints that limit our freedom of development.

 To regulate and balance the functions of the body and the mind it is necessary to learn to economize the energy produce by the body which, very often, is spent uselessly.
-More energy is employ in keeping muscles continually ready for action than in true action.
+More energy is employed in keeping muscles continually ready for action than in true action.

-During relaxation, practically none of prana (vital energy) is consumed.
+During relaxation, practically none of the prana (vital energy) is consumed.
 Other benefits include a decrease in anxiety and blood pressure, stabilization of cardiac and respiratory functions, improvement of blood circulation and quality of sleep, increased Skin temperature, increased speed of reflexes and ability to concentrate and memory, as well as greater resistance to diseases and better cerebral oxygenation.